hmxxu/BeatBuddy/reports/report1.md

 Pahn
  * Will try to get Github to display our static webpage
  * Figure out how to integrate frontend and backend

+Jonathan
+ * Fix API functions not working when placed in `src` folder
+ * Extend recommendation module to wrangle track data into nicer format

 HaoMing
  * Add on to already made unit test